 4. Bowflex C6

-It’s also worth noting that Bowflex are working on building a handful of services/apps that will work together with the bike, including their own version of “Around the World”, as you’d see with the higher spec’d NordicTrack.
+It’s also worth noting that Bowflex is working on building a handful of services/apps that will work together with the bike, including their own version of “Around the World”, as you’d see with the higher spec’d NordicTrack.

 The Bowflex bike’s “Explore the World” feature lets you virtually ride through some exotic locations all around the world, with great, high definition videos of these location displayed on the screen.